 Students may request permission to audit courses with the instructor's approval if they indicate their desire to do so at registration.
 Auditors will be allowed only if the course is not full.
-The auditing fee is equal to the tuition charge.
 A student may change from audit to credit with the instructor's permission by the announced official add/drop date.
 A student may change from credit to audit with the instructor's permission by the announced official last day to withdraw/change from credit to audit (see academic calendar).
 However, registration procedures must be followed through the Registrar's Office.
 If the change occasions an increase in tuition cost, the student will be charged accordingly.
 Appropriate add/drop fees apply.